-Many infestations and infections are the result of a recently admitted inmate who is vermin infested or whose property is vermin infested.
+Many infestations and infections are the result of a recently admitted incarcerated person who is vermin-infested or whose property is vermin-infested.
 Most infestations are spread by direct contact with an infected person or with infested clothing and bedding.
-Inmates with lice or mites should be treated with approved pediculicides as soon as the infestation is identified to avoid spreading it.
-To reduce the chance of further transmission, separate quarters for inmates undergoing treatment for lice should be used as described in the Communicable Diseases Policy.
+Incarcerated persons with lice or mites should be treated with approved pediculicides as soon as the infestation is identified to avoid spreading it.
+To reduce the chance of further transmission, separate quarters for incarcerated persons undergoing treatment for lice should be used as described in the Communicable Diseases Policy.